pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

     <td><b>StructParents</b></td>
     <td>integer</td>
     <td>
-    (<i>Required for all content streams containing marked-content sequences that are structural content items; PDF 1.3</i>) The integer key of this object’s entry in the structural parent tree.
+    (<i>Required for all content streams containing marked-content sequences that are structural content items; PDF 1.3</i>) The integer key of this object's entry in the structural parent tree.
     <del onMouseEnter="mouseEnter(this)" data-issue="463" data-iso="approved">At most one of these two entries shall be present in a given object.
     An object may be either a content item in its entirety or a container for marked-content sequences that are content items, but not both.</del>
     </td>